likers/MathLayout/README.md

 > - MathLayout is based on iOS 9.0's new [NSLayoutAnchor](https://developer.apple.com/library/mac/documentation/AppKit/Reference/NSLayoutAnchor_ClassReference/)
 class, which requires iOS 9.0+.
-- We recommend to use Apple's native properties like `leftAnchor`,`widthAnchor`, we also offer you the shorter version: `mlLeft`, `mlWidth`.
+- We recommend to use Apple's native properties like `leftAnchor`,`widthAnchor`, we also offer you the shorter version: `left`, `width`.

 ##Installing
 Just add `MathLayout.swift` into your project and start having fun.